 - Do not let the account balance drop below $0.

-- Use only one bank account unless your accountant recommends opening more accounts, based on the way you pay your business taxes.
+- Use only one bank account unless your accountant recommends opening more accounts, based on how you pay your business taxes.

-Step 3: No credit?
+3. No credit?
+No Social Security Number?
 Do you only have your ITIN?
 Visit Camino Financial

-If you still don’t have credit, or if you are just beginning to build your credit history, here are some simple tips to build your credit in a responsive way:
+If you still don’t have credit, or if you are just beginning to build your credit history, here are some simple tips for responsively building your credit:

 - Pay your debts on time.